 Living at Knox Today

-Knox College, 104 years old in 2013, is one of New Zealand’s best-known university residential colleges.
-Affiliated with the University of Otago, Knox is currently adding over 30 rooms and upgrading every room in its main Tower Block and conducted significant earthquake proofing work.
-In 2014 it will be home to 250 undergraduate and postgraduate students.
+Knox College, 105 years old in 2014, is one of New Zealand’s best-known university residential colleges.
+Affiliated with the University of Otago, Knox upgraded every room in its main Tower Block and conducted significant earthquake proofing work.
+In 2014 it will be home to 262 undergraduate and postgraduate students.
 It is a College with a spirit of enthusiasm and a proud history.

 Knox is situated on a tranquil bush-clad hillside site just 15 minutes’ walk through Dunedin’s Botanic Garden to the University campus.
 Its stunning buildings and exceptional services and facilities are an outstanding example of how well students can live while working hard and enjoying life to the full in a close-knit community.